• Skip to primary navigation

 Cod would be my go-to.
 Tilapia works too.

-Catfish isn't normally included a fish for fish and chips.
-It's better for a cornmeal batter like that do in the south, where I have had some of the most amazing fish.
-I am just day dreaming about the catfish I had a restaurant in Pigeon Forge, TN near the Great Smokey Mountains.
+Catfish isn't normally included as a fish for fish and chips.
+It's better for a cornmeal batter like they do in the south, where I have had some of the most amazing fish.
+I am just day dreaming about the catfish I had a restaurant in Pigeon Forge, TN near the Great Smoky Mountains.
 Yum!

 Mahi Mahi fish tacos on a red plate at a restaurant serving with chips, salsa, cocktail sauce, and hushpuppies.